Mega Mewtwo Y Raid Guide – Best Counters, Weakness, CP & Strategy

 No dodging High Dodge charged moves

-No Mega High Always use 1 Mega
+No Mega High Use at least one Mega

-Bad team Medium Build focused DPS team
+Bad team setup Medium Focus on DPS attackers

 Related Posts